tirthapriya12/user-list-manger/README.md

 <br/>
 ### `NOTE`
-use following credential to the user
+use following credential of the user to login

 "email": "eve.holt@reqres.in",
 "password": "cityslicka"